synapsec-ai/llm-defender-subnet/README.md

 ## Quickstart

-This repository requires python3.10 or higher.
+This repository requires python3.10 or higher and Ubuntu 22.04/Debian 12.
+It is highly recommended to spin up a fresh Ubuntu 22.04 or Debian 12 machine for running the subnet neurons.
+Upgrading from python3.8 to python3.10 on Ubuntu 20.04 is known to cause issues with the installation of the python modules required by the miners.

 > [!WARNING]
 > We are recommending to use python virtual environment (venv) when running either the validator or miner.
 Make sure the virtual environment is active prior to launching the pm2 instance.